schepal/crypto_vol_arb/README.md

 1. `FTX`: This will be used to retrieve all of the relevant FTX MOVE contract data.
 You will need to instantiate this class first seperately to get a list of the various MOVE contracts which you would like to analyze.

 2. `VolArb`: This is the primary class which inherits the `FTX` class and its respective methods.
-This is the class which you will use to directly compare the Deribit and FTX prices accordingly.
+This class allows direct comparison between the Deribit and FTX prices accordingly.

 ## Example
 In the example below, the script is setup to show how to analyze arbitrage opportunites for the chosen FTX MOVE contract.